(e)Xplore ChemEd X published collections such as activities, articles, demonstrations, and assessment tools.

 The Xplore area includes 'published' ChemEd X resources such as activities, articles, demonstrations, and assessment tools.
 The Search service is also in the Xplore area.

-The February 2013 issue of the Journal of Chemical Education is now available.
-FInd this latest issue plus the content of all issues, volumes 1 through 90, at http://pubs.acs.org/jchemeduc.
+Changing the Landscape of Chemical Education The December 2013 issue of the Journal of Chemical Education is available online to subscribers at http://pubs.acs.org/toc/jceda8/90/12.
+This issue of JCE plus the content of all past issues, volumes 1 through 90, are available to subscribers at http://pubs.acs.org/jchemeduc.

 In my first post I mentioned using the Chemistry Modeling Curriculum (CMC) in my classroom.
 Although Modeling Instruction (MI) has been around for over 20 years, I discovered it during a workshop in t